-As someone who specializes in child development, I’ve noticed that egocentrism is quite prevalent among young kids.
-Were you aware that, based on Piaget’s theory, egocentrism usually appears in children between the ages of two and seven?
+As a child development specialist, I have observed that egocentrism is common among young children.
+Did you know that, according to Piaget’s theory, egocentrism typically emerges in children between the ages of two and seven?

 It is fascinating to explore the characteristics of egocentric thinking and its impact on moral development.
 In this article, we will delve into the definition of egocentrism, its age range, and the long-term effects it may have.